kkiarie/creative-orchard-main/data/nlu.md

 - i need to bok an appointment and meet with you
 - schedule meeting
 - how can i reach out
+- What's are the process needed to get started
+- Launching a personal assistant

 ## intent:request_booking
 - show demo